gabrielsr/hmrs_hospital_simulation/README.md

 ## Execution
 For executing the simulation you need to
-1. Start a roscore
-2. Init simulation
+1. In a terminal setup ros1 with 'initros'and then start 'roscore'

+2. start ros robots controllers

+3. In a another tertminal init the simulation

   morse run morse_hospital_sim
-3. start ros robots controllers

 ### Initing ros robot controllers
  # cd ..